NativeScript/workshop/docs/chapters/chapter5.md

 Move the `GridLayout` from `competition-fixtures.component.html` and its content into `fixture.component.html`.

 To get the fixtures to show up correctly again, you’ll need to add a `fixture` input attribute to the `FixtureComponent`.
 Refer to the solution below if you get stuck.

-> **TODO**: In the solution I found it really strange that four functions suddenly showed up when I wasn’t asked to add them.
-I think those four functions should be included (as empty placeholders) in the warmup starting point, and removed from the solution below.

 <div class="solution-start"></div>